prasadkjose/Notes/Obsidian Vault/Learning Notes/Artificial Intelligence/OCI Generative AI Professional.md

 			3. Cosine only considers angle and not magnitude.
 		3. Indexing - Special data structured used to reduce the search space
 		4. Once the document is retrieved it's sent to the LLM
-		5.
-2. Conversational RAG:
+		5. - Ways to do this:
+		    - **Dense Retrieval**: Uses text embeddings
+		        - - Relies on embeddings of both queries and documents to identify and rank relevant documents for a given query
+				- Enables the retrieval system to understand and match based on the contextual similarities between queries and documents
+		    - **Reranking**: Assigns a relevance score
+			    - - Assigns a relevance score to (query, response) pairs from initial search results
+				- High relevance score pairs are more likely to be correct
+				- Implemented through a trained LLM
+	3. Generation:
-	1. Use question prompt and documents to add context to the chat.
+		1. Use question prompt and documents to add context to the chat in generation Phase

 # OCI Generative AI Agents
 1. Features: